caseconverter/caseconverter/README.md

 ## Live Version

-The sources of the latest production version can be found in the **/docs** directory.
+The sources of the latest production version can be found in the **/docs** folder.
 The live version is always available at [CaseConverter.cc](https://caseconverter.cc/).

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->